203 W. Adams Street,

-Built in 1929 with a seating capacity of 1,520, the Orpheum Theatre began its life as a premier movie house and was operated by Paramount Pictures Inc. through their subsidiary Harry Nace.
-It was sold in 1949 and renamed the Paramount.
+Opened January 5, 1929, with a seating capacity of 1,520, the Orpheum Theatre began its life as a premier movie house and was operated by Paramount Pictures Inc. through their subsidiary Harry Nace.
+It was sold in 1949 and renamed the Paramount Theatre.
 In 1968, movies could no longer support the theatre and it closed with Milo O'Shea in “Ulysses” on December 5, 1967 and was sold again.
-Renamed the Palace West, the theater was renovated for stage shows.
+Renamed the Palace West Theatre, the theatre was renovated for stage shows.

-In 1977, the theater returned to movies – showcasing spanish language films.
-The city purchased the Orpheum Theatre in 1984 and in 1985 the theater was placed on the National Register of Historic Places.
-Despite its new honor, the theater closed, seemingly forever, in 1986.
+In 1977, the theatre returned to movies - showcasing Spanish language films.
+The city purchased the Orpheum Theatre in 1984 and in 1985 the theatre was placed on the National Register of Historic Places.
+Despite its new honor, the theatre closed, seemingly forever, in 1986.

 Just login to your account and subscribe to this theater.